DomGallego/sales-call-uptake-classification/README.md

 ## Running the Notebook
 Open main.ipynb in Jupyter Notebook or via VS Code and execute the cells sequentially.
 The notebook covers:

-**EDA:** Understand data characteristics.
+**EDA:** Understand the characteristics of the data.
 **Data Pre-processing:**
+- Split data into training, validation, and test subsets.
-- Encode categorical features (and address warnings from replace operations).
+- Encode categorical features.
 - Standardize numerical features using StandardScaler.
-- Split data into training, validation, and test subsets.
+- Remove outliers.
+- Remove missing and duplicate values.

 **Model Training and Evaluation:**
 - Train multiple classifiers.